 So, in my example, I want to pass the email address and name every time a new row is created in my Google Sheet:

 Note!
-Zapier allows only the email address field to be used as identifier.
-Therefore, all phone numbers are passed as non-subscribers and you can't change the subscription status that is passed.
-Also, a phone number can't be passed without an email address.
+Zapier allows only the email address field to be used as an identifier.
+Therefore, all phone numbers are passed as SMS channel non-subscribers and you can't change the subscription status that is passed.

 Once you click the 'Test trigger' button, recently submitted data from your trigger app will be synced to Zapier: